-Jon Gruden vs. the Past, Present and Future of the NFL
+The Jon Gruden Time Machine Project

 There is something else he wants.
 "I want to have fun," he says.
 "I'm here to have fun.
 I like laughing, man.
 I'm not going to be miserable.
 I didn't have any fun the last three or four years when I was coaching."

 Fun?
 Fun was filming his assistant coaches running plays back in March so he could show the players what it is supposed to look like.
 Tom Cable at center making the protection calls, flanked by Tim Berbenich at left guard and Lemuel Jeanpierre at right guard.
-They wear big black shirts with a letter corresponding to their positions.
+They wear big black shirts with letters corresponding to their positions.
 Jemal Singleton is H. Frank Smith is J. Olson is Z. Edgar Bennett is X, and he pulled his hamstring running a chase route.
 Brian Callahan is the quarterback.
 "He had a QB rating of 155," Gruden says.
 "It's good s--t, man."

 Fun?
 Fun is telling Al stories to an audience that hasn't heard them before.
 "I used to watch him come out of the tunnel at games," Gruden says.
 "I'd be on the field.
 I'd hear this ruckus.
 People going crazy.
 I looked down, Al's hair's flying back in the wind.
 He has his white suit on.
 He's pointing at the Black Hole."
 Gruden squints and imitates Davis.
 "Ahhhhhhh!"